10 actions you might not realise will invalidate your home insurance

 8. Failing to address pests

-Home insurance policies cover different types of damages to properties.
-One damage that can leave you with an invalidated insurance policy is vermin infestation.
-If your home is being occupied by pests such as badgers, foxes, squirrels, rodents or more, and you fail to get the problem rectified, any damages caused may not be covered by your insurer.
+If your home has been invaded by pests such as badgers, foxes, squirrels, rodents or more, and you fail to get the problem rectified, any damages caused may not be covered by your insurer.

 9. Rushing to clean up after a flood